 The Crockett Rd. water line replacement project proposes to replace existing water lines, service to homes and system appurtenances along Crockett Rd. between Raintree Blvd. roundabout to Ohara Drive.
 There will be some service lines replaced west of the roundabout but the larger construction activity will be between Raintree Blvd. and Ohara.
 System improvements will also include making improvements in the Deerwood neighborhood on the west side of Brentwood.

-Project Status: Construction activity is anticipated to begin the week of July 15th 2019 along Crockett Road and take approximately 6 months to complete.
+Project Status: Construction activity begin in July, 2019 along Crockett Road and is anticipated to take approx. 6 months to complete.
 Work in Deerwood has yet to be scheduled but is anticipated for later this fall.
 Please check back for updates.

 Moore's Lane Area Sewer Pressure Pipe Replacement Project